avetkhachoyan/temperature-scraper/README.md

 ```

 ### Update and rollback
-Infrastructure is build as Kubernetes (k8s) cluster, so k8s rolling update "zero downtime" approach can be leveraged for the maintenance.
+Infrastructure is built as Kubernetes (k8s) cluster, so k8s rolling update "zero downtime" approach can be leveraged for the maintenance.

 #### Update
 Steps are herein, note that the new image should be built and ready: